JosephTheExperiment/gyst/gyst docs/cli details/Options and subcommands.md

 	- --vcpkg: baseline => Add [[Vcpkg manifest]] to install libraries via vcpkg.
 ## install
 - Description => Installs libraries via the package manager specified.
-- Long description => To search for libraries on conan visit conan center at: https://conan.io/center, and for vcpkg visit vcpkg packages at https://vcpkg.io/en/packages, or use the command: conan/vcpkg search.
+- Long description => Installs libraries via the package manager specified, and to search for libraries on conan visit conan center at: https://conan.io/center, and for vcpkg visit vcpkg packages at https://vcpkg.io/en/packages, or use the subcommand search in your package manager.
 - Args:
 	- Vcpkg
 		- name\[port features]/version:triplet.. => One or more libraries names, port features, versions (not required), and triplet.
 	- Conan
-		- name/version.. => One or more libraries names, versions (required).
+		- name/version:options.. => One or more libraries names, versions (required).
 	=> Write "." to install all the libraries added.
 - Options:
 	- -stg, --settings: profile or triplet => If it wasn't specified with the library name and version this profile (for conan) or triplet (for vcpkg) will apply.
 	- --conan: flags => Conan flags.
 	=> These flags will have priority over the flags in the project_info.toml file.
 	- --vcpkg: flags => Vcpkg flags.